Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tips for Finding the Right Financial Advisor

 • Talk to at least three candidates before choosing a financial advisor.
-This way you'll have enough context about fees and investment strategies to make an informed decision.
+This way you'll have more context about fees and investment strategies to make an informed decision.
 Finding a financial advisor doesn't have to be hard.
-SmartAsset's free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset's free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now

 • Ask advisors how they get paid.
 Some advisors work on a fee-only basis, which means their compensation solely comes from their clients.
 Others are fee-based and receive commissions from third-party vendors as well as client fees.